ThakurSaad/alpha-steelwork-frontend/README.md

 - react hook form
 - react toastIfy

+### New things I realized during this project

+- why sent an array in useQuery

 ### Inconsistent component name with the Project

 - `ToolDetails` page is `Purchase` page